-1. written documentation identifying the competencies on the clinical evaluation tool which are unsafe

-- 2. terms of the remedial plan - 3. the time limit of the clinical probation - 4. name(s) of the instructor(s) and method by which the student will be evaluated during the term of the clinical probation
+- 1. written documentation identifying the competencies on the clinical evaluation tool which are unsafe - 2. terms of the remedial plan - 3. the time limit of the clinical probation - 4. name(s) of the instructor(s) and method by which the student will be evaluated during the term of the clinical probation

-Once the terms of the clinical probation have been met, the Chairpersons, Director and/or Faculty will determine if the student is performing at a satisfactory level.
+Once the terms of the clinical probation have been met, a determination will be made if the student is performing at a satisfactory level.
 Should the student's performance remain at an unsatisfactory level following the completion of terms of the clinical probation, the student will receive a clinical failure.